venkatramanrenganathan/venkatramanrenganathan.github.io/_pages/about.md

 ## Recent Research Updates
 1. Check out my new work on **Distributed Adaptive Control for Uncertain Networks**.
 [Arxiv Link](https://arxiv.org/pdf/2310.17364.pdf)
-1. Check out my new work on **Regret and Conservatism of DR Constrained Stochastic MPC**.
+1. Check out my new work on **Regret and Conservatism of DR Constrained Stochastic MPC** which got recently accepted into the ACC 2024 to be held soon at Toronto, Canada.
 [Arxiv Link](https://arxiv.org/pdf/2309.12190.pdf)

 ## Important Events & Upcoming Travels
 1. **December 2023:** I attended the CDC 2023 in Singapore to present my research paper titled **An Online Learning Analysis of Minimax Adaptive Control**.
 [Arxiv Link](https://arxiv.org/pdf/2307.07268.pdf).